-Applying for the Exams: Refer to the How and When Exams are Scheduled page of the CalBRE website.
-Candidates should schedule the state exam through the elicensing page of the CalBRE website.
+Applying for the Exams: Refer to the How and When Exams are Scheduled page of the CalDRE website.
+Candidates should schedule the state exam through the elicensing page of the CalDRE website.

 Test Content: The California state real estate licensing exam is comprised of 150 multiple choice questions with four answer choices provided for each question.
 Test takers are allotted 3 hours and 15 minutes to complete the exam.
 A student must correctly answer at least 70% of the questions (105 questions) on the exam to pass.
 The exam tests the candidate's knowledge of general and state-specific real estate concepts, including the following subject areas: